admariner/pycar/README.md

 #### A [discussion on debugging](https://docs.google.com/presentation/d/e/2PACX-1vTCwzQnH0Ps8xmqnxGBYayCyas8-53qJyo-yjIy5qy4P2xUOA-kiAOQCNTiCzRBVX7TxeBabx1pvpBQ/pub?start=false&loop=false&delayms=3000) and [cheatsheet](https://github.com/ireapps/pycar/tree/master/debug/DebugginginPython.pdf)

 #### [Project #2](https://github.com/ireapps/pycar/tree/master/project2)
 This section covers gathering data from the web in two common formats.
-In the first part, we'll scrape structured data from an html page using a GET request and writing the data to a CSV.
-In the second part, we'll request data from an API to get information programatically to create a spreadsheet.
+In the first part, we'll scrape structured data from an HTML page using a GET request and write the data to a CSV.
+In the second part, we'll request data from an API to get information programmatically to create a spreadsheet.
 Our data comes in a new format: JSON.
 We'll do some more with the white board to show how it's basically a combination of data structures we already know about: Lists and dictionaries (arrays and objects).

 #### [Project #3](https://github.com/ireapps/pycar/tree/master/project3)
-Now we get to the heart of data analysis with an introduction to the powerful ```pandas``` library.
+Now we get to the heart of data analysis with an introduction to the powerful `pandas` library.
 Building on the basic objects we've already learned, and on a little knowledge of SQL, we'll clean two related tables of data, join and filter them.

 At the end of the day, we'll __[send you home with](takehome/README.md)__: